digitalfabrik/entitlementcard/docs/deep-linking.md

 ```

 ### Note
 For android only signed apks can apply trusted associations.
-So if you want to test `https` scheme on android, you have to build a signed apk.
+So if you want to test `https` scheme on android, you have to build a signed apk e.g. a release apk.

 ### a) iOS
 ```